bshubham5359/Azure-Data-Engineer/README.md

 **Data Serialization and Compression**:

 1. Explain how data serialization works in PySpark.

+**Answer**: PySpark uses serialization to convert data objects into byte streams for efficient storage or transmission.
+It employs serializers like PickleSerializer (default) or KryoSerializer (optimized for speed and size).
+Serialization is crucial for handling distributed data across clusters efficiently.

 2. Discuss the significance of choosing the right compression codec for your PySpark applications.

+**Answer**: The right codec affects storage efficiency, data transfer speed, and processing performance.
+Codecs like Snappy offer a balance between speed and compression ratio, while Gzip provides higher compression at the cost of speed.
+Selection depends on factors like data size, processing speed requirements, and cluster capabilities.

 **Handling Missing Data**: